Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 We see the same pattern in personal and professional life; we see it across teams and organisations.
 Understanding the problem is often harder than solving it.

 What’s missing isn’t execution; it's **Clarity**.

-Without it, there’s back-and-forth, partial fixes, and inefficiency.
+Without it?
+Back-and-forth, partial fixes, and inefficiency.

 ## Ill-Defined Problems and Combinatorial Explosion